Generalized 3x + 1 Mappings : counting cycles: Original Collatz and problems

 Essentially, the inequality~\eqref{condition_RT} specifies that the smallest integer $m$ of a cycle cannot exceed the value $C$, imposing therefore a limit on $m$.
-Note that $C$ increases as $\lambda_{k_1,k_2}$ is close to 1.
-Conversely, $C$ decreases very rapidly as $\lambda_{k_1,k_2}$ moves away from 1.
+Note that $C$ increases as $\lambda$ is close to 1.
+Conversely, $C$ decreases very rapidly as $\lambda$ moves away from 1.

-Let $PP$ be $\lambda_{k_1,k_2}$ smaller than 1 ("Plus Petit que 1") and $PG$ larger than 1 ("Plus Grand que 1"), while remaining close to 1.
+Let $PP$ be $\lambda$ smaller than 1 ("Plus Petit que 1") and $PG$ larger than 1 ("Plus Grand que 1"), while remaining close to 1.
 In writing

-we have demonstrated (theorem 2.3) that starting from $PP = 2/3 = 1 - 1/3$ and $PG = 4/3 = 1 + 1/3$, the successive products of $PP$ and $PG$ give the maxima of $C$ and gradually get closer to 1 with the increase of $k$, the total number of iterations.
+we have demonstrated (theorem 2.3~\cite{tremblay}) that starting from $PP = 2/3 = 1 - 1/3$ and $PG = 4/3 = 1 + 1/3$ in the original Collatz problem, the successive products of $PP$ and $PG$ give the maxima of $C$ and gradually get closer to 1 with the increase of $k$, the total number of iterations.
 We have then built an algorithm that determines the conditions on $k_1$ and $k_2$ leading to the maxima of $C$.
+The same goes for the $3x+1$ problem.
+Starting from $PP = 1/2 = 1 - 1/2$ and $PG = 3/2 = 1 + 1/2$, we obtain the maxima of $C$ by carrying out the successive products of $PP$ and $PG$.

-Indeed, the $\lambda_{k_1,k_2}$ resulting of successive products $PP\cdot PG$ is
+Indeed, the $\lambda$ resulting of successive products $PP\cdot PG$ is

 leading to